-Definition 5.10: The projection of a solutions mapping $\mu$ to a set of variables V is the restriction of the partial function $\mu$ to variables in V. The projection of a solution sequence is the set of all projections of its solution mappings, ordered by the first occurrence of each projected solution mapping.
+Definition 5.10: The projection of a solutions mapping μ to a set of variables V is the restriction of the partial function μ to variables in V. The projection of a solution sequence is the sequence of all projections of its solution mappings (order is preserved).

-The cardinality of a solution mapping $\mu$ in a solution $\Omega$ is the sum of the cardinalities of all mappings $\nu \in \Omega$ that project to the same mapping $\mu$ .
+The cardinality of a solution mapping μ in a solution Ω is the sum of the cardinalities of all mappings $\nu \in \Omega$ that project to the same mapping μ .